Resident Morning Report (MR)

 Clinical Pathology Conferences (CPC)

-Presentation of a Clinical Pathological Conference (CPC) is required for residents and is coordinated by the Chief Medical Residents.
-The presentation is held during a Noon Conference hour (12:00 PM–1:00 PM) or Grand Rounds.
+Presentation of a Clinical Pathological Conference (CPC) is required for PGY-3 residents and is coordinated by the Chief Medical Residents.
+The presentation is held during Grand Rounds.
 The resident receives a brief clinical scenario and the results of pertinent laboratory and radiographic studies.

 Based on this information, the resident is to formulate a differential diagnosis, suggest further diagnostic modalities to aid in achieving a final diagnosis, and then give a discussion on their leading diagnosis.
 CPCs cover a wide range of internal medicine topics.

 Each CPC is supervised by an attending from the Department of Internal Medicine and they give a written evaluation of the resident regarding: 1) organization and presentation skills; 2) appropriateness of the differential diagnosis; 3) appropriateness of the case discussion; 4) demonstration of medical knowledge; and 5) overall performance.

 The Journal Club series is held monthly, with the exception of nephrology, which is held weekly.

 Grand Rounds (GR)

 Grand Rounds take place each Wednesday from 8:00 AM to 9:00 AM in the Health Education Auditorium (with the exception of the third Wednesday of the month when the Department of Medicine Business Meeting will convene).
 A variety of formats are used: topic review, clinical pathological conferences, case of the month, etc. It is mandatory that all residents attend Grand Rounds; promptness is imperative.